robb-j/gruber/config/index.md

   },
   "server": {
     "port":
-  },
+  }
 }
 ```

 Running this from the CLI is very useful to see what is going on,
 if you pass the second parameter to `getConfigurationUsage` it will show you how it is configured too.
-The default value is also useful for initially creating your configuration.
+The default value is useful for initially creating your configuration too.

 From this you can see that you can set the port by either specifying the `PORT` environment variable, using the `--port` CLI flag or setting `server.port` field in the configuration file.